KurplunkVR/eureka-bootloader-replica-RSA-80x-SPEED/README.md

 increase the maxsize if you see the size dropping a lot

 sorry if this repo is bad im new to making public github stuff

+also I just did this for fun, i was bored